MicrosoftDocs/ATADocs/ATPDocs/atp-mcas-integration.md

 ## Alerts

 Azure ATP alerts are displayed within the Cloud App Security **Alerts** queue.
 Additional alert filtering options are available only when viewing alerts using Cloud App Security.
-Azure ATP alerts are filtered using the application filter to Azure ATP.
+Azure ATP alerts are filtered using the application filter to **Active Directory**.

+## Alert management
+When using Azure ATP with Cloud app security, closing alerts in one service will not automatically close them in the other service.
+Decide where to manage and remediate alerts to avoid duplicated efforts.

+## SIEM notification

+If both your services (Azure ATP and Cloud App Security) are currently configured to send alert notifications to a SIEM, after enabling Azure ATP integration in Cloud App Security, you'll start to receive duplicate SIEM notifications for the same alert.
+One alert will be issued from each service and they will have different alert IDs.
+To avoid duplication and confusion, decide where you intend to perform alert management, and then stop SIEM notifications being sent from the other service.

 ## Activities